KazaKazan/sup/README.md

 # <b> Installation </b>

 Add the script to your path, and edit it to add your github user name to the relevant variable.
+Remove the ".sh" extension from the file if you want to invoke the script with just `sup` instead of `sup.sh`.
+Make the file executable.

 # <b> Usage </b>